 gas.

-In the Parisian luxury segment, the most frequent issues often concern unauthorized past works, irregularly combined maid’s rooms, unapproved air conditioning systems, verandas, changes of use or certain non compliant annexes.
+In high-end Parisian real estate, the most frequent issues often concern old unauthorized works, irregularly combined service rooms, unapproved air conditioning systems, verandas, changes of use or certain non-compliant annexes.

-Once the main verifications have been completed, the parties sign a sale agreement.
+Once the main checks have been completed, the parties sign a preliminary sale agreement.

 • the price,